FBI chief's unceremonious ouster boomerangs on president

 The FBI and Justice Department declined to comment Tuesday on accounts of the memo, which was first reported by The New York Times.
 The White House disputed the account.

-The conversation occurred weeks after the FBI interviewed Flynn regarding his contacts with the Russia ambassador and after the acting attorney general, Sally Yates, warned the White House that Flynn had misled them about those conversations and could be vulnerable to blackmail.
+The conversation occurred weeks after the FBI interviewed Flynn regarding his contacts with the Russia ambassador to the United States and after the acting attorney general, Sally Yates, warned the White House that Flynn had misled them about those conversations and could be vulnerable to blackmail.

 Flynn was forced to resign Feb.
 13 after reports of the Yates-White House conversation.